 - documents downloaded

-No attempt will be made to identify users or their browsing activities except, in the unlikely event of an investigation, where a law enforcement agency may exercise a warrant to inspect the service provider's logs.
+In the unlikely event of an investigation, a law enforcement agency may exercise a warrant to inspect the service provider's logs.

 Management of personal information